rtm/human-css-classes/README.md

 Because CSS systems are most often created by "UI designers", rather than engineers, basic computing principles of orthogonality and composition are ignored.

-We have developed an addiction to CSS preprocessors which do no more than provide some basic syntactic sugar, and, more perniciously, promote bad design practices.
+We have developed an addiction to CSS preprocessors which merely provide some basic syntactic sugar, and, more perniciously, promote bad design practices.
 Huge sets of rules with complex selectors bog down the browser.

 Each new page we write requires dozens or hundreds of new lines of CSS.
 Any UI change requires parallel changes to both HTML and CSS.
 We use CSS in a way which results in inconsistent UIs.
+We rewrite CSS over and over, since there is no way to re-use what we have done.
 There is no reasonable way to understand the CSS, or convince ourselves that it is correct, or test it.

 In a futile attempt to escape this maze, we bring in monstrously large, over-engineered frameworks such as Bootstrap, which add a massive surface area of new classes to learn and deal with.
-Just as the archaic jQuery attempts to solve JavaScript problems which no longer need solving, Bootstrap attempts to solve styling problems which no longer need solving, in particular its cumbersome and confusing grid system.
+Just as jQuery attempts to solve JavaScript problems which no longer need solving, Bootstrap attempts to solve styling problems which no longer need solving, in particular its cumbersome and confusing grid system.
 In addition to added complexity for the programmer, these massive frameworks slow down